Topology-aware Serverless Function-Execution Scheduling: Topology-aware Serverless Scheduling

-Lastly, TAPP extends APP by letting users express a selection strategy for policy blocks.
-This is represented by the highlighted, optional \newFrag{\textit{strategy}} fragment of the \textit{tag} rule.
-The extension is backwards compatible, i.e., when we omit to define a \textit{strategy} policy for blocks, TAPP has the same semantics as APP, trying to allocate functions following the blocks from top to bottom---i.e., \hlopt{best\_first} is the default policy.
+this way it is guaranteed that the function will be executed always on the workers in the same zone of the database.
+Lastly, \tapp lets users express a selection strategy for policy blocks.
+This is represented by the optional \newFrag{\textit{strategy}} fragment of the \textit{tag} rule.
+By default, when we omit to define a \textit{strategy} policy for blocks, \tapp allocates functions following the blocks from top to bottom---i.e., \hlopt{best\_first} is the default policy.
 Here, for example, setting the strategy to \hlopt{random} captures the simple load-balancing strategy of uniformly distributing requests among the available controllers.